Frequently Asked Questions

-Because it is difficult to know in advance which of our more than 150 bikes in our always growing fleet is the one you will most prefer, unless you need a unique bike, or a bike for a multi-day trip, or for a race or special event, you do not need a reservation.
 To see photos and specs of almost all of our bikes hover on "Rental Bikes" in the menu then choose by bike type in the drop-down menu.
-If you see something you might like, instead of calling, it is almost always better to email your choice to [email protected] along with your height and weight and we will confirm availability and provide a written confirmation.
+If you see something you might like, instead of calling, please email your choice to [email protected] along with your height and weight and we will confirm availability and provide a written confirmation.
 There is no deposit to reserve a bike.
 However if you need to cancel please let us know.
 When you arrive if you prefer a different bike you can switch.

 Also, big groups (ten or more people) should send an email so we can be prepared with additional staff and/or by pre-positioning bikes outside in front of the store.

 Park in the giant parking garage that is kitty-corner from our store.
 The "Easy Park" orange-trimmed five-story garage takes up an entire city block between 4th and 5th Avenue and B and C Street.
 The first hour is free and it costs $1.25 per hour thereafter.